Robert Daly/Getty Images

 Your time is valuable, but that doesn't matter to the IRS when it comes to volunteering at a charity.

 But you can deduct other costs associated with your charity work.
-This includes your mileage in connection with the group's work, which can be claimed on Schedule A at the rate of 14 cents per mile.
+This includes your mileage in connection with the group's work, which can be claimed at the rate of 14 cents per mile.

 You also can claim as a charitable deduction unreimbursed out-of-pocket expenses.

 Keep good records.
 Track your charitable travel and hang on to the receipts for the poster board and special markers you bought just for the nonprofit's poster project.

 It might make sense to get a credit card exclusively for use in your volunteer activities.
 Find and apply for credit cards from Bankrate's partners.